How Important is BMI when assessing Obesity Status ?

 already reached near epidemic proportions in UK, and spells trouble ahead for

 tomorrow's adults.
-Bad dietary habits are most easily established (and broken!)
+It's well known that bad dietary habits are most easily established (and broken!)

 in early childhood.
 If you are a parent, check out your children’s status now -